fundamelon/rshell/README.md

 This program mostly just invokes stuff in /bin, so it inherits all functionality from them.
-More advanced bash commands aren''t guaranteed to work at all - in fact, they may crash rshell outright.
+More advanced bash commands aren't guaranteed to work at all - in fact, they may crash rshell outright.

-Connector syntax and logic was thoroughly tested and all known bugs mended - if you happen to find any wrong behavior, please submit a comment or email me at '''ichor001@ucr.edu'''.
+Connector syntax and logic was thoroughly tested and all known bugs mended - if you happen to find any wrong behavior, please submit a comment or email me at 'ichor001@ucr.edu'.

-Don''t ask it to remove itself, strange things will happen.
+Oh and don't ask it to remove itself, strange things will happen.